OlympusDAO/olympus-docs/docs/overview/07_boosted-liq-vaults.md

 ### For Users:
-- If the ratio of assets in the liquidity pool changes significantly over time, users may experience impermanent losses, which occur when the value of the assets they receive upon withdrawal is lower than the value of the assets they originally deposited.
+- Ability to provide single sided liquidity.
+- Reduced fees / slippage when entering an LP position.
-- To encourage users to provide liquidity and reduce the risks associated with liquidity provision, Olympus is giving up all of its rewards and allocating them to users instead.
+- Double the rewards (compared to traditional pools) because Olympus is giving up all of its rewards and allocating them to users instead.

 ## Risks by Stakeholder